 Donor acquisition cost is the price you pay to convince a potential donor to make a gift to your organization.

-You can think of this as simply all the expenses that are attributable to acquiring a new donor.
+You can think of this as simply all the expenses attributed to acquiring a new donor.
 This can include expenses to third-party vendors, postage, staff salaries, and other fundraising-related costs.

-Research at fundraisingreportcard.com (and this is mainly empirical and experience-based), if you are a small nonprofit (less than 5 staff or small revenues), you are better off calculating your DAC without including salaries or overhead costs.
-If you are a large nonprofit (larger staff, larger revenues) you should calculate DAC both ways, with and without salaries and overhead costs.
+If you are a small nonprofit (less than five staff or small revenues), you are better off calculating your donor acquisition cost without including salaries or overhead costs.
+If you are a large nonprofit (larger staff, larger revenues) you should calculate donor acquisition costs both ways, with and without salaries and overhead costs.

 It’s very important for nonprofits to stay mindful of the donor acquisition cost as they implement various fundraising strategies.